Deaths at sea highlight failings in Europe migration policy | WTOP

-On the other end of the line, activists tried to keep the migrants calm as they relayed the boat’s GPS coordinates repeatedly to Italian, Maltese and Libyan authorities and later to Frontex, the European Union’s border and coast guard agency, hoping authorities would launch a rescue operation as required under international maritime law.
+On the other end of the line, activists relayed the boat’s GPS coordinates repeatedly to Italian, Maltese and Libyan authorities and later to Frontex, the European Union’s border and coast guard agency, hoping authorities would launch a rescue operation as required under international maritime law.

-But his 23-year-old cousin Mubarak Jaber did not escape.
-Jaber, the oldest of seven brothers, had quit his economics studies at university and headed for Libya to look for a job a year and a half earlier.
-He worked in construction, sending money back to his relatives struggling in Sudan’s deteriorating economic crisis.
+European nations, of course, routinely rescue migrants in distress.
+But no such rescue came on April 21.

-But it still wasn’t enough, so he contacted smugglers and boarded the migrant boat.
+Mubarak Jaber, who went to Libya to look for a job a year and a half ago, was among those who died in that wreck, according to his cousin, Mutawakel Ali, who just missed the boat himself.
+Jaber, 23, worked in construction, but struggled to send enough money back to his relatives in Sudan, so he contacted smugglers and boarded the migrant boat.

-The rescue and coordination centers of Libya, Italy, Malta were first alerted by Alarm Phone that the boat needed help at 9:52 a.m.
+The rescue and coordination centers of Libya, Italy and Malta were first alerted that the boat needed help at 9:52 a.m.
 Central European Summer Time the next day, according to emails seen by The Associated Press.

 Alarm Phone and SOS Mediterranée say they never received any response from Maltese authorities.
 The Armed Forces of Malta, responsible for maritime search-and-rescue operations, did not respond to several requests for comment from the AP.